 With all this choice, you can study something you love and fit it around your current lifestyle.
 Have young children?
 Study at home when they’re napping or at kindergarten.
 Have a full time job but want to move in a different direction?
 Study on your lunch break, your commute and in the evening and at weekends.
 Looking to gain knowledge and education in a field you’re passionate about during isolation?
 Make the most of your spare time at home and study online!

 However, with all this flexibility, it also makes it easy to skip lessons or “take your time”, as there is rarely anyone to truly hold you accountable.
 It’s all on you.
 Although, here at the AFA we do encourage our students to get through the course and contact them when we feel they’re falling behind.

 Regardless, it is important to be mentally engaged and create a structure to the way you study.
 Commit to that and you will succeed.

-Without further ado, here are my top 10 tips to ensure you study online for success.
+Without further ado, here are our top 10 tips to ensure you study online for success.

 - Choose the best online program available

 Before you even start studying, make sure you do some research into which providers are the best.
 Ask them questions about their platform and support.
 You want a program that has numerous ways to learn: downloadable videos, podcasts, reading material, presentations, lecture slides etc.

 By having some sort of schedule to commit to, you’ll find it easy to plan your life.
 Knowing when you need to study helps you plan social events or work commitments without disrupting your study too much.
 For example, if you know that every Tuesday and Thursday nights are reserved for studying, you won’t organise to meet a friend on those days.
 It’s important to be quite strict with yourself, but likewise, don’t make your life miserable by being too strict.
 A good balance is key.

 - Give yourself deadlines, if there aren’t already some